davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 ### __Wrapping up: HMM vs. MEMM vs. CRF__

-It is now helpful to look at the three sequence prediction models, and compared them.
-The figure bellow shows the graphical representation for the Hidden Markov Model, the Maximum Entropy Markov Model and the Conditional Random Fields.
+It is now helpful to look at the three sequence prediction models and compared them.
+The figure below shows the graphical representation of the Hidden Markov Model, the Maximum Entropy Markov Model and the Conditional Random Fields.

 <figure>
   <img style="width: 95%; height: 95%" src="/assets/images/2017-11-13-HMM-MEMM-CRF.png">